liaskast/Project-Deep-Learning/README.md

-# Deep Learning Course
+# Deep Learning Project
 Welcome!
-Here we will upload the different tutorials for the Deep Learning course.
+This repository contains my work for the Deep Learning (EE3-23) course of Imperial College London's Electrical & Electronic School of Engineering.

+## Deliverables
+ - ### Report
+ The main deliverable for this course was the composition of a report outlining the findings observed upon the completion of all the notebooks.
+The report summarizing those findings can be found [here]().

 We will use Python and [Jupyter Notebook](https://jupyter.org/), and [Keras](https://keras.io/) as the deep learning framework.
 Also, the tutorials use [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb), which is a free Jupyter notebook environment that runs in the cloud.